MHNisar/Genesis/README.md

 Historical:

 This sheet houses the foundational dataset for the simulation.
-It contains annual historical returns for stocks, bonds, and inflation, along with the calculated correlation between asset classes for each year.
+It contains annual historical returns for stocks, bonds, and inflation for each year.
 The model samples randomly from this data to generate stochastic return sequences.

 Control: